On Central Limit Theorems for Additive Functionals of Reversible Ergodic Markov Processes: Acknowledgments

 \section{Acknowledgments}

 The author thanks Sunder Sethuraman for calling attention to \cites{kipvar,varadhan95,liggett99,landim}, and for sharing his unpublished notes \cite{sunder} on this fclt and its applications to certain particle systems.
-The author is also grateful to Rabi Bhattacharya for comments on the proof.
+The author is also grateful to Rabi Bhattacharya for comments on the proof, and to Persi Diaconis for encouraging remarks on an earlier draft.